jdi-docs/jdi-light/source/includes/_tutorial.md

     contactForm.check(SIMPLE_CONTACT);
 }
 ```
-Now if we would like to fill only TextFields, we should just change test data.<br/>
+Now if we would like to fill only TextFields, we should just change our test data.<br/>
-_Note:_In second example we use select by enum value for sideMenu it works the same as by text but allow us to choose from limited list of options and reduce chance to make a mistake_<br/>
+_Note: In the second example we use select by enum value for sideMenu.
+It works the same as by text but allows us to choose from a limited list of options and reduce the chance of making a mistake_<br/>
 <a href="https://github.com/jdi-tutorials/03-jdi-light-forms-ui-elements" target="_blank">See this example in ContactFormExamples.java on Github</a><br/><br/><br/><br/><br/>

 ### Failed form example in logs